sentenzo/tubic/README.md

  - overweight — installing TarTube once took me something about half an hour
  - console-only — so I was unable to recomend it to my elderly relatives and non-IT friends
  - comercial
- - server-side component — so at some point you find your tool turned into a pumpkin because the servers are down (that's exactly what happaned with me once)
+ - server-side component — so at some point you find your tool turned into a pumpkin because the servers are down (that's exactly what happened with me once)
  - overly complex GUI (again elderly relatives won't appriciate)

 I feel an unfulfilled demand for a very simple tool, which would: